pantheon-systems/documentation/source/content/guides/new-dashboard/billing-center/personal-workspace-billing.md

 editpath: billing-center/personal-workspace-billing.md
 ---

-Navigate to the Billing Center from your Personal Workspace to manage invoices, site subscriptions, and payment methods.
+Navigate to the Billing Center from your Personal Workspace to manage invoices, site subscriptions, and payment methods available to your user.

 The information available through the Personal Workspace Billing Center will differ from billing information in an Organization's Workspace.

+## Billing

+When there is no current payment method associated with your user, Personal Workspace Billing opens to the [Payment Methods](#payment-methods) screen.

+If a payment method is associated with a site subscription, sites will be listed in [Site Subscriptions](#site-subscriptions) table.

 ## Subscriptions

+### Account Subscription

+### Site Subscriptions

 ### Change Site Plan